Kalok Chow: Early life

 Kalok Chow was born on 7 October 1995 in Hong Kong and grew up as the middle child in a family of three children.
 He attended Ho Yu College and Primary School, where he discovered his passion for acting and performing after a drama teacher noticed his expressive personality and encouraged him to join the school's drama club.
 After completing Form 3 in Hong Kong, he pursued his senior high school studies abroad at Henley High School in Adelaide, Australia.
 Chow returned to Hong Kong shortly upon completing Year 12.

 Career

-Chow successfully auditioned for TVB's 28th Artiste Training Class in 2015, after being prompted by his older sister who saw a television advertisement for the opportunity.
+Chow successfully auditioned for TVB's 28th Artiste Training Class in 2015, after being encouraged by his older sister who saw a television advertisement for the opportunity.
 He appeared in many background roles as part of this training, including in Come Home Love, which was his television debut.
-A few months later, Chow was cast in a regular role in 2016 sitcom Come Home Love: Dinner at 8, playing a variety show production assistant named 'Yu Yat-Tong'.
+A few months later, Chow was cast in a regular role in 2016 sitcom Come Home Love: Dinner at 8, playing a network television production assistant named 'Yu Yat-Tong'.